Guest (2020 film): Sequel

-Callan is currently developing a sequel to Guest, which will be financed by Chilling, a horror relaxation app.
+Callan wrote and directed a sequel to Guest, which was financed by Chilling, a horror relaxation app.
 Anna Fraser will return as The Guest in the sequel, with Simon Bigg also being cast.
-The sequel to Guest will be around twice the length of its predecessor.
+He also stated that he planned for the sequel to Guest to be around twice the length of its predecessor.

+Guest 2 was released on YouTube on November 24, 2023.